MSRI New Student Checklist

 Congratulations on your admission to Butler University!
-Use this information as your guide to understanding the important next steps you should take as an admitted Butler MBA student.
-If you have any questions, contact the MBA program at email@example.com.
+Use this information as your guide to understanding the important next steps you should take as an admitted Butler MSRI student.
+If you have any questions about these next steps, contact the MSRI program at email@example.com.

 Please accept your offer of admission on your student status page.
 Once you accept our offer of admission, you will be able to submit your enrollment deposit.

 - Log on to your student status page and navigate to Status Update.
 Select View Update.

 - Select Reply to Offer of Admission under the Forms section.
 Complete and submit the form.

 To officially reserve your place in the MSRI program, submit your $500 enrollment deposit on your student status page.
 This deposit is non-refundable.